The Bed and Breakfast Star: Plot

 The Bed and Breakfast Star is about a girl called Elsa, who is the narrator of the story.
 She has a sunny disposition and loves to tell jokes, especially when she is trying to cheer up the people around her.
-As a child, Elsa lived happily with her mum until her mum fell in love with "Mack the Smack", a Scottish man whom Elsa dislikes because he is extremely short-tempered and, as the nickname suggests, frequently uses smacking as a punishment.
+As a child, Elsa lived happily with her mum until her mum fell in love with "Mack the Smack", a Scotsman whom Elsa dislikes because he is extremely short-tempered and, as the nickname suggests, frequently uses smacking as a punishment.
 Elsa's mum married Mack and together they had Pippa, Elsa's nearly five-year-old half-sister, and Hank, her infant half-brother.

 Mack has several jobs that only last a certain period of time, which means that the uncertainty surrounding money is always evident to the children.
 After several house moves, including in with Mack's mother in Scotland, the family is finally evicted and forced to move in a bed and breakfast hotel ironically named "The Royal Hotel", which used to be a grand place but has become dirty and poorly maintained by ambivalent staff.
 Elsa nicknames the hotel "The Oyal Htl" due to the missing lettering on the hotel front.
 Elsa watches her family become more and more disheartened and down-trodden as they are forced to live in one room and stigmatised due to their status, and tries to help by making jokes, but this is not usually appreciated.

 Elsa joins the local school but doesn't like it and sometimes bunks off with Funny-Face, a boy at the hotel who she grudgingly becomes friends with.
-Elsa also grows close to a girl called Naomi, who later gets the Royal Hotel in trouble because of a TV interview.
+Elsa also grows close to a girl called Naomi, who later gets the Royal Hotel in trouble because of a TV interview which was arranged by Mack.

-One day a great fire breaks out in the hotel (which Elsa discovers) and Elsa saves the guests by waking them up because of her extremely loud voice.
+One night a great fire breaks out in the hotel (which Elsa discovers) and Elsa saves the guests by waking them up because of her extremely loud voice.
 Elsa becomes a star and is interviewed by many reporters.
 Because of the damage caused by the fire, Elsa and her family temporarily move into "The Star Hotel", a very well-managed place.
 The book ends with Elsa telling jokes to the readers.